 Preparing for Work in Community Arts

-Program faculty consider the internship experience to be one of the cornerstones of the entire program, a critical step for successful development of a student for work in the community.
-Often, they say, it is what takes the student to the next step in their career.
-Some recent internships have been done at places such as the Boston Children’s Museum, Butler Hospital, Citi Performing Arts Center, Arlington Center for the Arts, and the Emerson College Archives.
+Program faculty consider the internship experience to be one of the cornerstones of the entire program.
+It's a critical step for successful development of a student for work in the community.
+Often it's what takes the student to the next step in their career.
+Recently, students have completed internships at places such as:

 The internship is accompanied by a twice-monthly seminar, which allows students to share experiences and to gain clarity as they reflect on their internship work.
 Wendy Campbell, seminar supervisor, says that “The importance of reflection in any learning process is critical.
 But reflection during an internship is truly essential in order to process so many significant and sometimes life-altering experiences.
 They are asking themselves what their goals are and what they need to do to address those goals.”
 At the end of the seminar, they have created a portfolio that documents all the work at their internship site.